hampuskalen/markdown-cv/index.md

 `2025-current`
 Data Engineer consultant, *EQT*
 Data engineer working on data pipelines to automate data sharing with service providers.

-Stack includes:
-- Snowflake
-- dbt
-- Python
-- Terraform
-- Fivetran
+Tech stack includes: Snowflake, dbt, Python, Terraform, Fivetran, PowerBI

 `2024-2025`
 Data engineer, *Auctionet*
 First and only hire to newly formed data team.
 Built a data stack from scratch using open source technologies like **sling**, **dbt**, **Dagster** and **Metabase**.

 Responsonsible for: